 Everyone is impacted differently, so first try each new edible by itself and when you have the time to enjoy the effects, not when you have to be somewhere or do something soon.
 Trying different types of edibles over time and at different doses will help you to find out what produces the desired effects for you.

-Dosing & Flavor
+Dosing & Effects

 Effects